top of page

 • Difficulty creating and honoring boundaries

-Photo a colorful flowers in the pocket of a shirt
+Photo a colorful flowers in the pocket of a shirt, symbolizing self-esteem

 Causes of Low Self-Esteem